-Charlie Mulgrew insists Celtic team-mate Virgil van Dijk is good enough to play for Holland
+Charlie Mulgrew insists Celtic's Virgil van Dijk is good enough to play for Holland

 Celtic utility man Charlie Mulgrew insists team-mate Virgil van Dijk has done enough to earn a place in Holland's World Cup squad.

-Van Dijk has impressed since arriving at Celtic Park last summer from FC Groningen, staring in a Hoops defence that has not conceded a league goal since 23 November.
+Van Dijk has impressed since arriving at Celtic Park last summer from FC Groningen, starring in a Hoops defence that has not conceded a league goal since 23 November.

 And the consistency of the Dutch defender has seen the 22-year-old tipped for a place in his country's squad for the finals in Brazil this summer.